-In addition to funding diversification, the Bank maintains highquality liquid assets which can be liquidated or realized as needed in order to meet its financial obligations under both business-as-usual and crisis situations.
-The Bank maintains a liquidity reserve ratio in accordance with the requirements of the BOT and other regulatory authorities in the countries where it has an international presence, as well as in accordance with ALCO guidelines.
+In addition to funding diversification, the Bank maintains high-quality liquid assets which can be liquidated or realized as needed in order to meet its financial obligations under both business-as-usual and crisis situations.
+The Bank maintains a liquidity reserve ratio in accordance with the requirements of the BOT and other regulatory authorities in the countries where it has an international presence, as well as in accordance with the ALCO guidelines.

-The Bank assesses, monitors and controls liquidity risk through a variety of measurements such as the loan-to-deposit ratio. cumulative cash flow positions under business-as-usual and crisis scenarios, Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR).
-The Bank's average LCR in the fourth quarter of 2020 was 291 percent, which was computed from month-end LCR in the quarter.
-The Bank's LCR is above the regulatory minimum requirement of 100 percent.
+The Bank assesses, monitors and controls liquidity risk through a variety of measurements such as the loan-to-deposit ratio, cumulative cash flow positions under business-as-usual and crisis scenarios, liquidity coverage ratio (LCR) and net stable funding ratio (NSFR).
+The Bank's average LCR in the fourth quarter of year 2018 was 288 percent, which was computed from month-end LCR in the quarter.
+The Bank's LCR is above the regulatory minimum requirement of 100 percent due in 2020.

 The Bank also has in place an early warning system which provides alerts of any looming liquidity crisis, from both internal and external factors, that will allow for the prevention of liquidity risk crises and/or for proactive liquidity risk management.
 The Bank conducts liquidity-risk stress tests whereby the stress scenarios incorporate both internal and external liquidity risk factors.
-Liquidity-risk stress scenarios can be classified into three categories: (i) bank-specific crisis, (ii) market-wide crisis, and (iii) a combination of both.
+Liquidity-risk stress scenarios can be classified into three categories: (i) bank-specific crisis; (ii) market-wide crisis; and (iii) a combination of both.
 Under each stress scenario, the assumptions of cash inflows and outflows are specified differently from those under the business-as-usual scenario, such as abnormal customer deposit withdrawals and overdraft drawdowns, inaccessibility to the money market, sales of the Bank's liquid assets at below-market prices due to the decrease in market liquidity of such assets, and contingent support for companies in the financial group.
-The results of liquidity-risk stress tests performed in 2020 showed that the Bank has continued to maintain a sufficient amount of excess liquidity under all three crisis scenarios.
+The results of liquidity-risk stress tests performed in 2018 showed that the Bank has continued to maintain a sufficient amount of excess liquidity under all three crisis scenarios.

 The Bank has a liquidity contingency plan that outlines the roles and responsibilities of management and relevant departments, as well as having early-warning indicators and an action plan that enables the Bank to promptly cope with crisis events and successfully restore the situation to normal.
-In addition, the Bank has its Global Medium Term Notes (GMTN) Program which enables the Bank to access medium- and long-term funding from the capital market in a timely and flexible manner.
+In addition, the Bank has its Global Medium Term Notes (GMTN) Program which enables the Bank to access medium and long-term funding from the capital market in a timely and flexible manner.

-6) Operational risk
+6) Operational Risk

-Operational risk is the risk of loss from inadequate or failed internal processes, people and systems, or from external events.
+Operational risk is the risk of loss from failed or inadequate internal processes, people and systems, or from external events.
 This includes legal risks, but does not include strategic risks and reputation risks.